markdavidhughes/cloud-architecture/content/blog/hugo/index.md

 ```bash
 git init
 ```
-5. Next create a main branch
+5. Next create a main branch.
 ```bash
 git branch -M main
 ```
-6. Add the Blowfish theme to the site by installing the theme as a git submodule.
+6. Then add the Blowfish theme to the site by installing the theme as a git submodule.
 ```bash
 git submodule add https://github.com/nunocoracao/blowfish themes/blowfish
 ```